sawyerDeveloper/expo-game/README.md

 A game built with EXPO SDK and EAS.

-It is starting as the shell and then each game pattern or mechanic gets added one at a time as the game unfolds.
+I am starting the shell and then each game pattern or mechanic gets added one at a time as the game unfolds.

--Created a Custom Spritesheet Load, Parser and Renderer with epo modules that runs at 60fps.
+Created a Custom Spritesheet Loader, Parser and Renderer with epo modules that runs at 60fps.

-Scanning requires Expo Go app.
+* Latest on Dev (Scanning requires Expo Go app ) :

-Latest on Dev:

 -ios: